jtmoon79/super-speedy-syslog-searcher/README.md

 _Super Speedy Syslog Searcher_ (s4) is meant to aid Engineers in reviewing varying log files from any Unix system in a datetime-sorted manner.
-The primary use-case is to aid investigating problems wherein the time of occurrence is known but otherwise there is little evidence.
+The primary use-case is to aid investigating problems wherein the time of occurrence is known but otherwise there is little source evidence.

 Currently, Unix log file formats vary widely. _Most_ logs are an ad-hoc format.
 Even separate log files on the same system for the same service may have